umbraco/UmbracoDocs/10/umbraco-cms/fundamentals/setup/upgrading/version-specific/minor-upgrades-for-umbraco-7.md

 ## Note

 It is necessary to run the upgrade installer on each environment of your Umbraco site.
-So if you want to update your staging and your live site then you need to repeat the steps below and make sure that you click through the install screens so that your upgrade is complete.
+If you want to update your staging and live site then you need to repeat the steps below and make sure that you click through the install screens to complete the upgrade.

 ## Contents